Uzername404/ReadingRoom_Management/README.md

 ## Usage
 Once the application is running, users can:
-- View available reading rooms and their current status
+- View available resources such as books, magazines, newspaper and their current status
-- Reserve a reading room
-- Monitor usage statistics in real-time
+- Monitor resources status in real-time

 ## Contribution
 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements or bug fixes.

-## License
-This project is licensed under the MIT License.

 ## Contact
 For support or inquiries, please contact the project maintainer at 22101392@slc-sflu.edu.ph.